Club Central Jounieh: Basketball team

-The club is most known for its long-standing basketball program.
+The club is most known for its basketball program.
 Although affiliated to Collège Central Jounieh, its basketball professional program is run independently.
 The club has its headquarters and plays its home games in the school sports complex.

-Club Central Jounieh basketball team is part of the Lebanese Basketball League second division.
+Club Central Jounieh basketball team is part of the Lebanese Basketball League first division.

+Futsal team

+The club has a futsal program competing in the Lebanese Futsal League Although affiliated to Collège Central Jounieh, its futsal professional program is also ran independently.
+The team trains in the school sports complex and plays in various arenas.